flapjack/flapjack-diner/README.md

 Flapjack::Diner.entities
 ```

-The data is returned as a JSON list where each element is an associative array representing an entity.
+The data is returned as an array where each element is a hash representing an entity.

 ```
 // ID     is an integer, to hold e.g. database id from an external system
 // NAME   is a string
-// STATUS is an associative array with the format returned from Flapjack::Diner.status(entity, check) [{"id"     : ID,
+// STATUS is a hash with the format returned from Flapjack::Diner.status(entity, check) [{"id"     => ID,
-  "name"   : NAME,
+  "name"   => NAME,
-  "checks" : [STATUS, STATUS, ...]},
+  "checks" => [STATUS, STATUS, ...]},
  {},
  ...]
 ```